Table of Contents Show

 The Rehoboth town, founded in 1873, was the Rehoboth Beach Camp Meeting Association and was later renamed “Cape Henlopen City.”
 It was only in 1893 that it got its present name, Rehoboth Beach.

-If you are wondering how to explore the best of Rehoboth Beach, here are the things to do in Rehoboth Beach.
+If you are wondering how to explore the best of Rehoboth Beach,

 1. 25 Things to Do in Rehoboth Beach